shinovon/TheEscapists-j2me/Controls.md

 But I chose the simplest one to avoid writing tons of code: pressing one key to interact with object player is currently standing close and facing to.
 It isn't most convenient thing to do on dpad, but it does work.

 No attack mode switching, attack target will be set as player hits someone and will be unset when target is defeated or too far away.

-Also, unlike in other j2me games, 2 4 5 6 8 numbers don't duplicate d-pad, because I thought it would be more convenient to jump to inventory slots, rather than scrolling through each.

 Some inspiration on controls were taken from console/mobile port.